Saturday, December 12, 2009

 Nutrient losses have a profound effect on cave life, especially when contributed to by human activity.
 Citizens concerned about youth entering Shelta Cave in Alabama caused the evacuation of a large colony of gray bats, when they gated the entrance to the cave.
 Without the bats, there was no guano; nutrients levels dropped and aquatic systems within the cave dependent upon the guano decreased significantly.
 Meanwhile, continued development nearby caused the infiltration of the insecticide Heptachlor Epoxide.
 Likely used to treat nearby foundations, infiltration of this substance nearly decimated the Alabama Cave Shrimp population, resulting in its addition to the endangered species list in 1988.
 (Elliott)

 Nutrient loads in excess of the carrying capacity of the cave choke out life, while promoting the growth of more damaging organisms.
 Pig and cattle farms, fertilizers, herbicides, and pesticides threaten many cave water supplies, which are sometimes also the source of water for humans.
-Deep-well injection of wastewater and solid waste dumped in to dry caves near Mérida, Mexico resulted in an overabundance of cyanobacteria (blue-green algae), which contaminated the drinking water, affecting not only the local human population, but also the endangered jaguar and the threatened Morelet’s crocodile.
+Deep-well injection of wastewater and solid waste dumped in to dry caves near Mérida, Mexico resulted created an overabundance of cyanobacteria (blue-green algae), which contaminated the drinking water, affecting the local human population, the endangered jaguar and the threatened Morelet’s crocodile.
 Indiscriminate sewage disposal resulted in huge numbers of red tubificid worms, or “sewage fungus,” which nearly destroyed the troglobite community at Hidden River Cave in Kentucky.
-(Elliott) Fortunately, in 1989, a new sewage treatment facility eliminated the flow of sewage in to the cave; by 1995, the original community had reestablished itself and today, visitors enjoy ecological tours of the cave, demonstrating the effects.
+(Elliott) Fortunately, in 1989, a new sewage treatment facility eliminated the flow of sewage into the cave and by 1995 the original community reestablished itself and today, visitors enjoy ecological tours of the cave, demonstrating the effects.
 (Lynn)

 Chemical pollution is by far the most damaging to cave systems, and the most widely ignored, until recently.
 The most recognized poison to caves is carbide from acetylene lamps used by cavers through the 1960s.
 The calcium hydroxide in these spent carbide cartridges is highly toxic to cave fauna.
-Typically discarded or buried in caves, the toxin can leak in to the soil and water for hundreds of years.
+Typically discarded or buried in caves, the toxin can leak into the soil and water for hundreds of years.
 Modern technology has not improved the situation very much.
 Mercury used in batteries for cave lighting continues to be a concern for the cave environment.
 Accidental or thoughtless actions are the dominant factor in cave pollution.
-One of the most massive destruction of cave biota was only an accident.
-A pipeline break near Dry Fork Creek, Missouri dumped 80,000 gallons of ammonium nitrate and urea fertilizer in to Maramac Spring, the third largest in the state.
-10,000 of the rare Salem Cave Crayfish (Cambarus hubrichti) and 1000 of the Southern Cavefish (Typhlichthys subterraneus) died because of elevated ammonium and nitrate nitrogen concentrations.
-Slower movement of toxins in the environment can have equally devastating effects.
+One of the most massive destructions of cave biota was only an accident.
+A pipeline break near Dry Fork Creek, Missouri dumped 80,000 gallons of ammonium nitrate and urea fertilizer into Maramac Spring, the third largest in the state.
+10,000 of the rare Salem Cave Crayfish (Cambarus hubrichti) and 1,000 of the Southern Cavefish (Typhlichthys subterraneus) died from elevated ammonium and nitrate nitrogen concentrations.
+Slower movement of toxins in the environment have equally devastating effects.
 Leaking diesel fuel, from a service station storage tank, decimated the crustacean population of Wildcat Saltpeter Cave in Virginia.
 (Elliott)

 The Solution for Caves